Books

-Journalist, podcaster, and multimedia producer.
-Freelance editor, ghostwriter, and AI prompt writer.
-NYU MA in American Journalism & ASU Walter Cronkite journalism grad.
+Journalist, podcaster and multimedia producer.
+Freelance editor, ghostwriter and AI prompt writer.
+MA in American Journalism from NYU & ASU Walter Cronkite School graduate.
 AZ native from the coolest town in the state.
 Veteran flight attendant with a serious case of wanderlust.
 Off-duty: Fast car lover, occasional cigar smoker and a little foul-mouthed at times.

 Tempe and West Chandler residents who aspire to build careers in the thriving construction industry have a new reason to celebrate.
 A $1 million Lowe's Foundation grant to the Maricopa County Community College District will enhance construction trades programs at Mesa, South Mountain and Rio Salado community colleges, conveniently accessible to Kyrene Corridor residents.